dzobbe/poc-dora/TEE_TYPE_IMPLEMENTATION.md

 This document describes the changes made to display TEE (Trusted Execution Environment) type information on the validator detail page in Dora.

+## Quick Summary

+The validator detail page now displays the TEE type of each validator.
+The implementation stores TEE types in the database and displays them on the UI. **However, to fully support all three TEE types (0, 1, and 2) from incoming SSZ data, you'll need to implement Option A (forking go-eth2-client library)** as described below.

 ## Overview

 In the extended blockchain, the `is_slashed` field in the validator SSZ data has been repurposed to store the TEE type, which can have the following values: